9 February 2024

 You will be expected to actively participate in the class, read recommended literature, and design simple research with the use of qualitative comparative analysis.

-The course combines pre-class readings and pre-recorded videos with two hour daily live Zoom sessions.
-The objective of the sessions will be to discuss the reading and videos and help you in designing your research.
+The course combines pre-class readings and pre-recorded videos with three hour daily live Zoom sessions.
+The objective of the sessions will be to discuss the reading and videos and help you in designing your research."

 Seweryn Krupnik is an Assistant Professor at the Department of Sociology of Economy, Education and Methods of Social Research, Institute of Sociology, Jagiellonian University, Kraków, Poland.
-His research appears in evaluation and energy policy journals.
+His research has appears in evaluation and energy policy journa

 Advanced students, researchers, and professional analysts.
 The course is limited to a maximum of 16 participants, ensuring that the teaching team can address the unique needs of each individual.